Help us match you with local pros in your area

 Choose an HVAC company with well-trained technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In Maryland, HVAC contractors are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor needs to have at least three years of experience and must have both property damage and general liability insurance.
 Always check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Choose a company with positive reviews and a history of good customer service.
+Choose a company with glowing reviews and stories of positive service experiences.

-Make sure you know the details of any project before starting.
-When getting HVAC repairs, have your provider detail which parts require replacement and why.
-Confirm that your technician will clean and test the entire system after the repair to verify that everything works.
-When replacing your HVAC system, ask your contractor to provide details on the new energy efficiency, model, features, estimated installation time, and brand.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should list the exact parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
+When replacing your HVAC system, ask the installation company to provide details on the new model, brand, features, estimated installation time, and energy efficiency.
 Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Always get estimates for HVAC service in writing before committing to a provider.
 An itemized quote should cover both materials and labor.
 Make sure you understand all terms before signing a contract.